-We are calling for proposals from not-for-profit organisations across public, local civil society, international NGOs and academia.
+We are calling for proposals from not-for-profit organizations across public, local civil society, international NGOs and academia.
 Both experienced implementers as well as start-ups, hubs and accelerators in East Africa (Burundi, Ethiopia, Kenya, Rwanda, Tanzania, and Uganda) are encouraged to apply.
 Although the challenge is designed as a competition, the long-term purpose is not to pick winners, but to start a race between many different types of solutions and initiatives.

 We are looking for innovative and scalable nature positive solutions that drive investment in ecosystems and increase resilience while resulting in a stronger and better context for nature positive agriculture to flourish.
-The initiatives must build resilience for those most vulnerable to shocks and stresses, and include a focus on gender, equity and human rights, and protect biodiversity.
+The initiatives must build resilience for the most vulnerable, include a focus on gender, equity and human rights, and protect biodiversity.
+The RAIN Innovation Challenge is also dedicated to advancing inclusivity and highly encourages organisations led by women and youth to be catalysts in this agricultural revolution, contributing to a more resilient and sustainable future for East Africa.

-The innovation challenge will launch on 5 May 2023 with an open and competitive call for proposals.
-Applicants must complete and submit the application form available on the GRP website via email by 23:59 GMT on 30 June 2023.
+The innovation challenge will launch on 10 December 2023 with an open and competitive call for proposals.
+Applicants must complete and submit the application form available on the GRP website via email by 23:59 GMT on 31 January 2024.
 More details on eligibility, selection criteria, benefits for winners and the Challenge's process and timelines can be found in our FAQs (see Annex).

 We will rigorously assess all entries to the Challenge based on criteria including viability, innovativeness, scale of impact and equity.
-Winners will be selected and announced in July 2023.
+Winners will be selected and announced in October 2024.